avidml/avid-db/documentation/builders_agile.md

 We will be using Github Projects to manage our work for now.
 It's simple enough and it directly integrates into our github repos.
 Alongside this, we'll be using Slack to facilitate asynchronous communication.

 ### Sprints
 We will be using `2 week iterations` to start.
 This will help us try to move quickly and not overestimate what we can accomplish.
-Of the 14 days in a sprint the assumption is that each person will only work **AT MOST** on 10 days.
+Of the 14 days in a sprint the assumption is that each person will only work **AT MOST** on 10 days, we will target 6 to develop a baseline.
 This is for estimation purposes (see below).

 Within the first week the team will find a time to meet to set out the goal for the sprint.
 This will be a clear, though abstracted, understanding of what the team will accomplish in the sprint.